mohd-afeef-badri/psd/demos/linear-elasticity/tutorial-6.md

 In the terminal \psd{cd} to the folder \psd{/home/PSD-tutorials/linear-elasticity}.
 Launch \psd{PSD\_PreProcess} from the terminal, to do so run the following command.

 \begin{lstlisting}[style=BashInputStyle]
-PSD_PreProcess -problem linear-elasticity -dimension 2 -dirichletconditions 1 -tractionconditions 1 \
+PSD_PreProcess -problem linear_elasticity -dimension 2 -dirichletconditions 1 -tractionconditions 1 \
 -dirichletpointconditions 1 -postprocess u
 \end{lstlisting}